 When it comes to video surveillance software, you can use our software renewal tracking service service as part of a software agreement with your end users.
 When you purchase Exacq software for your customers through ADI, we track renewal dates for you for free.
 This gives you the opportunity to market the service to your customers without doing the actual labor of keeping track of renewal dates.

 Because recurring-revenue opportunities like maintenance and service agreements often require more time and labor, some installers and dealers find that contracting out the work to a third party is worth it.

 Though not common in AV, consider selling a service or maintenance agreement when you install commercial AV systems.
-In fact, there's an easy third-party solution for ADI's pro AV customers.
-With the acquisition of Herman Integration Services, pro AV customers have easy access to subcontracted labor.
-You can subcontract your labor with Herman and use its professional technicians for multiple sites and clients, while passing on the cost to your end users.
+You can subcontract your labor and use third-party professional technicians for multiple sites and clients, while passing on the cost to your end users.

 This ensures that your end users always have access to AV professionals if there are equipment failures or outdated software or hardware that need to be fixed.
 Adding this layer of protection to your products and services is great for the customer experience, and it creates a meaningful avenue for repeat business and for word-of-mouth customer acquisition, which can add up to future revenue opportunities.